Awards

 Honorable mentions go to the two runners up

-The prize winners are expected to present their papers at a special session of the 2023 IHEA Congress in Cape Town.
+The prize winners will present their papers at a special session of the 2025 IHEA Congress in Calgary.
 Many thanks to all those who submitted papers for consideration, and to the Prize Committee for all their hard work.

 The Student Prize is sponsored by the Canadian Centre for Health Economics.